Azure/reliable-web-app-pattern-java/README.md

 | westeurope | northeurope |
 | australiaeast | australiasoutheast |

+You also want to make sure the second region supports availability zones.
+[Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/overview) replication

 ```shell
 azd env set AZURE_LOCATION2 <region>
 ```

-### (Optional) Select production or development environment.
+### 5. Select production or development SKUs (optional)**

-You should change the `APP_ENVIRONMENT` variable to *prod* for production SKUs.
-Default value is *dev*
+You can change the `APP_ENVIRONMENT` variable to *dev* for development SKUs.
+The default value is *prod*

 ```shell
 azd env set APP_ENVIRONMENT prod
 ```

-The following table describes the differences in the resources deployed in the 2 environments.
+The following table describes the differences in the resources deployed.

 | Service | Dev SKU | Prod SKU | SKU options |
 | --- | --- | --- | --- |